TheAnalystAlp/Fake-News-Detection-Using-Text-Mining-Classification-Techniques-/README.md

 * Machine Learning Algorithms

 # 9.Benefits to the Business World

+By detecting fake news and comments, we aim to address real-world problems such as misinformation spread, brand reputation damage, market manipulation, and inefficient content moderation and fraudulent queries..

-* Brand Reputation: Monitor reviews and social media to spot fake claims, enabling quick PR response.
+* Protects Brand Reputation: Monitor reviews and social media to spot fake claims, enabling quick PR response.(review bombing)
 * Content Moderation: Automatically flag suspicious posts on social platforms and e-commerce sites to curb misinformation and fraud.
-* Financial Intelligence: Detect fake news influencing stock prices to protect investors and analysts from market manipulation.
+* Financial Intelligence: Detect fake news in financial web-sites to influence stock prices and protect investors and analysts from market manipulation.
 * Media Verification: Support journalists and fact-checkers by pre-screening content for faster verification.
 * Customer Support: Identify fraudulent queries to streamline ticket handling and compliance checks.